agessaman/meshcore-packet-capture/README.md

 # MeshCore Packet Capture

 A standalone Python script for capturing and analyzing packets from MeshCore companion radios.
-The script connects to MeshCore devices via Bluetooth Low Energy (BLE) or serial connection, captures incoming packets, and outputs structured data to console, file, and MQTT broker.
+The script connects to MeshCore devices via Bluetooth Low Energy (BLE), serial, or TCP connection, captures incoming packets, and outputs structured data to console, file, and MQTT broker.

 Based on the original [meshcoretomqtt](https://github.com/Cisien/meshcoretomqtt) project by [Cisien](https://github.com/Cisien) and uses the official [meshcore](https://github.com/meshcore-dev/meshcore_py) Python package.